ferrous-systems/embedded-trainings-2020/advanced/README.md

 └── README.md
 ```

 In addition to these two workspaces there's a third folder called "common".
-This folder contains `no_std` code that be depended on by either "host" code or "firmware" code.
+This folder contains `no_std` code that can be depended on by either "host" code or "firmware" code.

 ## Listing USB devices